 The snorkel keeps the head still so there’s no need to turn to breathe, allowing you to relax more and watch the pathways of the hands as they pull under the body.
 Drills are also a lot easier to focus on if you don’t have to consider the timing of the breath.
 Of course, eventually you will need to do this without the aid of a snorkel, but it’s a useful aid to really focus on refining technique.

 Unless you’ve snorkelled a lot, I’d suggest wearing a nose clip to accompany the use of the central snorkel.
 This will prevent water from rushing up your nose as you breathe in.
 If you can, get someone else to watch you swim from head on, and they’ll be able to spot any head movements if the snorkel is swaying from side to side.

-Also, as you’ll notice from the photo below, I’ve employed a Finis Cardio Cap.
+Also, as you’ll notice from the photo above, I’ve employed a Finis Cardio Cap.
 It’s designed to restrict air inflow and make the lungs work harder.
 However, the jury’s out on this: a recent study by Brunel University’s Professor, Alison McConnell, revealed that it isn’t vital to “make the loading of the inspiratory muscles so specific that it’s undertaken during endurance exercise”.

 An ideal tool to learn the ‘catch’ (Front crawl technique: the key compenents)

 The brand VASA produces some of the most popular swim benches on the market.
 Pulley mechanisms have the swimmer pull themselves forward over their hands to closely recreate the FC hand pathways under the body.